Information Security Tips and Tools

 Information can be stolen in a lot of different ways.
 It doesn't necessarily happen over the internet in all cases either!
 Your mailbox and garbage could be targets.
 Purchasing an at home paper shred machine could help with disposing of critical information.
 A locking mailbox can also discourage theft.

 So what can you do to protect yourself?
 The answer is: Many different things.
 Keeping an eye on your accounts is a great way to start.
-We offer Internet Banking and even have a Mobile App so you can monitor what goes in and comes out of your account wherever you are.
-It's also a good idea to start with a credit monitoring service if you don't already have one.
-If you are an account holder with our FSB Secure Checking account, you already have access to IDProtect, one of the leaders in credit monitoring.
-These are ways that we can help you directly, but a lot of the fight depends on you.
-Vigilance is key, and knowledge is power.
+We offer Internet Banking and even have a Mobile App so you can monitor what goes in and comes out of your account no matter where you are.
+For further protection, it's also a good idea to start with a credit monitoring service if you don't already have one.
+If you are an account holder on one of our FSB Secure accounts, you already have access to IDProtect, one of the leaders in credit monitoring.
+These are ways that we can help you directly, but a lot of the fight depends on you!
+Stay vigilant.

 - Change all your passwords regularly.
 Use a mix of letters, numbers and special characters.
 Keep passwords memorized, or stored in a safe location.